 Both the cognitivist and the experience economy approach are predominantly oriented at value as service attributes or experiential features that realise some positive outcomes or benefits for customers.
-For instance, researchers aim to pinpoint specific types of value (value outcomes) that tourists expect to derive from their experiences (e.g., Turnbull, 2009).
-In a similar way, tourists' needs and motivations are studied as an indicator of value sought (e.g., Pegg and Patterson, 2010), with findings used to aid tourism marketers' decisions regarding effective design and delivery of 'memorable' service experiences (Oh et al., 2007; Walls, 2013).
+For instance, researchers aim to pinpoint specific types of value (value outcomes) that tourists expect to derive from their experiences (Turnbull, 2009).
+In a similar way, tourists' needs and motivations are studied as an indicator of value sought (e.g., Pegg and Patterson, 2010), with findings used to aid tourism marketers' decisions regarding effective design and delivery of 'memorable' service experiences (Oh et al., 2007).
 Alternatively, tourists' 'quality experiences' are scrutinised as an important mediator between service performance factors, tourists' overall service/ experience satisfaction, and their future behaviour intentions (Cole and Chancellor, 2009).
-Outcome-oriented measures, such as the expectancy disconfirmation approach, are adopted in service evaluation studies, with authors measuring tourists' perceptions of service quality as indicators of value (Baker and Crompton, 2000; Thrane, 2002).
+Outcome-oriented measures, such as the expectancy disconfirmation approach, are adopted in service evaluation studies, with authors measuring tourists' perceptions of service quality (Baker and Crompton, 2000; Thrane, 2002).

-Ontologically, the features-and-benefits value perspective distinguishes clearly between the subject (the tourist) and the object of consumption (the tourism service experience), with researchers focusing predominantly on how the subject perceives and evaluates the object (i.e. service or some experience attributes).
+Ontologically, the features-and-benefits value perspective distinguishes clearly between the subject (the tourist) and the object of consumption (the tourism service experience), with researchers focusing predominantly on how the subject perceives and evaluates the object.
 While such approach can lead directly to operationalisable solutions for tourism organisations, it assumes that the organisation acts as a 'producer' or 'enabler' of tourists' value outcomes.
-It promotes value creation for the tourist, who somewhat passively and uncritically accepts the organisation's offering at its 'face value'.
+It promotes value creation for the tourist, who passively and uncritically accepts the organisation's offering at its 'face value'.
 Yet, as some authors (Goulding and Shankar, 2011; Kim and Jamal, 2007) point out, tourists often look for more authentic ways in which to construct and manifest their experiences.
 For Selby (2004, p.
-191), tourists are "dynamic social actors, interpreting and embodying experiences, whilst also creating meaning and new realities through their actions".
-Aiming to objectively determine and design value or valuable experiences so that through various attributes they realise benefits to tourists could represent a somewhat prescriptive, reductionist paradigm for value research.
-Tourism marketers benefit from more holistic value perspectives that recognise the active role of tourists as co-creators of value and experiences.
+191), tourists are 'dynamic social actors, interpreting and embodying experiences, whilst also creating meaning and new realities through their actions'.